pydicom/pynetdicom/docs/tutorials/create_scp.rst

         raise NotImplementedError("No handler has been bound to 'evt.EVT_C_STORE'")
     NotImplementedError: No handler has been bound to 'evt.EVT_C_STORE'

-As the log says, the failure was caused by not having a handler bound to ``evt.EVT_C_STORE``, so we better add one.
+As the log confirms, the failure was caused by not having a handler bound to the ``evt.EVT_C_STORE`` event, so we better fix that.

 Events and handlers
 ===================

-*pynetdicom* uses an event-handler system to give users access to data exchanged between AEs and as a way to customise the responses to service requests.
+*pynetdicom* uses an :doc:`event-handler system<../user/events>` to give access to data exchanged between AEs and as a way to customise the responses to service requests.
 Events come in two types: :ref:`notification events
 <events_notification>`, where
 where the user is notified some event has occurred, and :ref:`intervention events<events_intervention>`,